munusshih/viz-lang-b/src/content/weeks/week-5.md

 <a class="assignment" href="https://forms.gle/a7zhbJjenn9T9ahx9">Submit Here</a>

 1. Continue working within your group and revise the Name, Manifesto but also finish the Ways of Working and Individual Roles as outlined in [Collective Proposal (read more here)](../projects).
 Only one of you needs to submit the proposal on behalf of your group, but make sure to include all group members' names in the submission form. **Please bring a copy of your manifesto to class to share with your peers.**
-2. Watch this video with [Art.coop](https://vimeo.com/527951208?fl=pl&fe=cm) and listen to a Podcast episode on [Solidarity 101 with Art.coop](https://rememberthefuture.buzzsprout.com/2087911/episodes/11739503-05-solidarity-101-with-art-coop) team on solidarity economy.
-Reflect on the following questions:
+2. Watch this video with [Art.coop](https://vimeo.com/527951208?fl=pl&fe=cm) and listen to a Podcast episode of [Solidarity 101 with Art.coop](https://rememberthefuture.buzzsprout.com/2087911/episodes/11739503-05-solidarity-101-with-art-coop).
+Reflect on the following questions in your personal notebook, and preapre to discuss them in class:
    1. How do you understand the concept of solidarity economy?
 How does it differ from traditional economic models?
    2. What are some examples of solidarity economy practices that you find inspiring or relevant to your own work or community?
    3. How is the concept of solidarity economy related to the idea of sustaining a community?
 What are some challenges and opportunities in building a solidarity economy?